What if you could go anywhere, do anything, and spend your time and your money any way you wanted?

 Ireland led to Paris led to Panama…

-We are home.
-Not in any conventional way… but according to the strategy Lief and I conceived together more than two decades ago and have spent the years since putting into place.
+Not in any conventional way… but according to the strategy Lief and I conceived together some two-and-a-half decades ago and have spent the years since putting into place.

 In fact, today, we are between homes… dividing our time between Panama City and Paris… while, thanks to the freedom and flexibility that comes with our new empty-nester status, venturing off to other points on the map as business and personal agendas inspire.

 Sometimes I miss my now long-ago life in the States.
-This time of year especially I remember times with family and hometown friends.
+This time of year, especially, I’m filled with nostalgia for times with family and hometown friends.

 Opening your mind and your heart to these living, retiring, and investing overseas ideas comes with practical, quantifiable benefits.